bulib/dataWebsite/manage/writing-a-dmp.md

 ### Policies for Access and Reuse

 If you are planning to share your data it is important to document the policies for reuse.
-If you are planning on making your data available when your grant ends try to anticipate how to make that possible.
-Providing sustained access to your research data involves more than posting it on your personal website and you will likely want to find a data repository, hosted by a trusted organization, to store your data for long-term access.
+For instance, if you are planning on making your data available when your grant ends try to anticipate how to make that possible.
+Providing sustained access to your research data involves more than posting it on your personal website and <<you will likely want to find a data repository, hosted by a trusted organization, to store your data for long-term access. --> maybe link to selecting repository page>>

 + What restrictions need to be placed on re-use of your data?
 + What is the process for gaining access to your data?